Reby Sky: Personal life

 In 2008, Reyes was sentenced to probation, a fine, and community service for opposing an officer without violence when police stopped her vehicle because it had a broken taillight in 2007 in Florida.

 On October 5, 2013, she married fellow professional wrestler Matt Hardy.
-On June 23, 2015, they had their first child, a son.
-On June 8, 2017, Matt and Reby welcomed their second son.
-On December 4, 2019, Reby gave birth to their third son.
-On January 8, 2021, it was announced that they are expecting a fourth child.
-On July 11, 2021, Reby gave birth to their fourth child, a daughter.
+On June 23, 2015, they had their first child, a son, Maxel.
+On June 8, 2017, Matt and Reby welcomed their second son, Wolfgang.
+On December 4, 2019, Reby gave birth to their third son, Bartholomew.
+On January 8, 2021, it was announced that they were expecting a fourth child.
+On July 11, 2021, Reby gave birth to their fourth child, a daughter, Ever Moore, known as Evee.